AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 +++**Web applications**

 Web applications are dynamic and interactive application pages hosted by the Campaign instance.
-It contains data from the database and content adapted to the rights of the connected user.
+They contains data from the database and content adapted to the rights of the connected user.
 For example, you can create an edit form on an extranet, or notification forms including data from the database with tables, charts, input forms, etc. This functionality lets you design and post web pages where users can look up or enter information.

 Learn more about [Web applications](../../web/using/about-web-applications.md).
 +++